vlingo/xoom-designer/DEV-GUIDE.md

 }
 ```

-As easy as it seems, the [Rest Resource template file](https://github.com/vlingo/vlingo-xoom-starter/blob/master/src/main/resources/codegen/RestResource.ftl) requires only two parameters values to generate a `Rest Resource` class.
-The parameters handling and mapping are addressed by [RestResourceTemplateData]:
+As easy as it seems, the [Rest Resource template file](https://github.com/vlingo/vlingo-xoom-starter/blob/master/src/main/resources/codegen/RestResource.ftl) requires only two parameters values to generate a `Rest Resource` class: `packageName` and `resourceName`.
+The parameters handling and mapping are addressed by [RestResourceTemplateData] as follows:

 ```
 public class RestResourceTemplateData extends TemplateData {